techqueria/website/content/english/support-us/job-postings.md

   - `@here` notifies only the active members of a channel
   - `@channel` notifies all members of a channel, active or not
   - `@everyone` notifies every person in the `#general` channel
-- 6,000+ members
+- 6,000+ members*
-- 2,000+ weekly active members
+- 2,000+ weekly active members*
-- 1,000+ daily active members
+- 1,000+ daily active members*

+*Last updated May 2020

 ## Cost

-It costs $100 for each job posting shared per platform, regardless of platform.

-For example, it would cost $300 to share a job posting on all 3 platforms — social media, the email newsletter and the Slack community.
+Please see the latest costs in the form.

 ## Process